LunarWatcher/obsidian-webdav-sync/CONTRIBUTING.md

 Some functionality is tested via jest.
 Running these tests can be done with `npm run test`.
 They're also run automatically in the CI when a PR is made.

+## Making a release

+(You do not need to follow this unless you're me)

+The version has to be bumped in two places:

+* `package.json`
+* `manifest.json`

+There's also a [`versions.json`, described by obsidian](https://docs.obsidian.md/Reference/Versions), but this is not in use yet, as it doesn't seem to be required.